 Such courses may also be specifically designed for exchange programmes with other universities.
 The courses attended abroad must either be within the framework of formalized agreements or approved in advance by the Commission of the Vienna PhD School.
 Also, they must assure a number of credits to the student.

-Vienna PhD School students will have to pass three exams: the comprehensive exam, the qualifying exam and the final exam.
+Vienna PhD School students will have to pass two exams: the qualifying exam and the final exam.
 Exams are administrated by the Commission of the PhD School and may consist of a written test, an oral test or other types of procedures defined by the commission and the lecturers.

 Students’ progress on their research activities is evaluated through the qualifying exam, which is to be taken at the beginning of the second year.
 The qualifying exam is essentially the PhD proposal for an innovative research contribution with a clear and detailed description of the research directions and objectives as well as the methodological approach (approx. 10 pages).
 It includes: